Culture of Afghanistan: Traditional

 Farmer's Day, also known as Nauruz (Nowruz), is an ancient annual Afghan festival which celebrates both the beginning of spring and the New Year.
-The observances usually last two weeks, culminating on the first day of the Afghan New Year, March 21, and corresponds to the first day of the Persian Calendar.
+The observances usually last two weeks, culminating on the first day of the Afghan New Year, March 21, and corresponds to the first day of the Afghan Calendar.

-Nauruz is related to a religion called Zoroastrianism which was in practice in ancient Persia before the emergence of Islam.
+Nauruz is related to a religion called Zoroastrianism which was in practice in ancient Afghanistan before the emergence of Islam.
 This festival is to celebrate the arrival of spring as plants, trees, and flowers start to bloom making the weather pleasant.
 On the day of Nauruz, families usually celebrate the festival by cooking food and going out for a picnic.
 Families cook various kinds of meals, Samanak, and Haft-mewah or dry fruits that start with the letter (س) or (S) which represents the arrival of spring season.
 Haft-mewah contains seven dry fruits which families place in warm water two to three days before Nauruz.
 Samanak is another type of dessert made from wheat and sugar.
 Women usually get together days before Nauruz to prepare Samanak.
 They pour the ingredients into a big pot placed on an open fire and take turns to stir the wheat and sugar in the pot before it turns into a thick paste.
 Once prepared, the dessert is then served on the day of Nauruz.